How to get help with LEO

 - Voice comments ipad app (January 2017 - known issue)

-- Feedback studio freezing
+- Feedback studio freezing (reported as an issue)

 Here are some suggestions for staff marking student work using Turnitin Feedback Studio, where they may be experiencing ‘freezing’.or various technical issues such as.